Student Analysis of Sliding and Rolling Ball

 The student instructions below include these and other prompts and make this question much easier, because they guide students to the solution.
 Instructors are encouraged to modify these instructions to suit their students' experience with this type of analysis.
 Giving fewer prompts may make finding the solution more rewarding and satisfying.

-Students can access the video via the student video library which allows access to all videos for students, without links to instructor materials.
+Students can access videos via the student video library which allows access to videos without links to instructor materials.

 Student instructions for sliding and rolling ball (Microsoft Word 2007 (.docx) 662kB Mar24 13)